jcrist/msgspec/_sources/structs.rst.txt

 - If a struct is tagged, ``tag`` defaults to the class name (e.g. ``"Get"``) if not provided or inherited.
-This can be overridden by passing a string (or less commonly an integer) value explicitly (e.g. ``tag="get"``).  ``tag`` can also be passed a callable that takes the class name and returns a valid tag value (e.g. ``tag=str.lower``).
+This can be overridden by passing a string (or less commonly an integer) value explicitly (e.g. ``tag="get"``).  ``tag`` can also be passed a callable that takes the class qualname and returns a valid tag value (e.g. ``tag=str.lower``).
 Note that tag values must be unique for all struct types in a union, and ``str`` and ``int`` tag types cannot both be used within the same union.